tomas-fryza/arduino-slotcar/firmware/README_linux.md

-# HOWTO use slot car template in Ubuntu-based Linux
+# How to use slot car template in Ubuntu-based Linux

 1. Start Visual Studio Code and open folder with local `arduino-slotcar` repository.